 Inventory loss is inevitable, but it doesn't have to hurt so much.
-To gain an understanding of its root causes, it's important to utilize a supply chain management tool that can you reduce shrink rates and increase profit margins...
+To gain an understanding of its root causes, it's important to utilize a supply chain management tool that can reduce shrink rates and increase profit margins...

 Inventory shrinkage can be extremely harmful to CPG brands and retailers alike, as it represents a direct hit to revenue and gross profits.
-The following will define inventory shrinkage and explore some key statistics; understand an applied example of inventory shrinkage and its affect on accounting; the main causes of inventory shrinkage; and how the right software can automate inventory management processes and reduce inventory losses.
+The following will define inventory shrinkage and explore some key statistics; understand an applied example of inventory shrinkage and its affect on accounting; explore the main causes of inventory shrinkage; and consider how the right software can automate inventory management processes and reduce inventory losses.

 What Is Inventory Shrinkage?